Abhishek-Dalvi410/CAP-Twelve-Years-Later-Paper-Review/README.md

-# CAP Twelve Years Later: How the "Rules" Have Changed *Paper Review*
+# CAP Twelve Years Later: How the "Rules" Have Changed -*Paper Review*